CS-5/eventflare/packages/web/README.md

-# Weddingflare: Frontend
+# Eventflare: Web

 ## Overview

 The goal with the web frontend is to create an easily modifiable, flexible, and lightweight event page, with support for an RSVP form, schedule of events, location, and more.
-The RSVP form submits its content to the Weddingflare API, to be handled in whatever way makes the most sense.
+The RSVP form submits its content to the Eventflare API, to be handled in whatever way makes the most sense.

 ## To-Do